 Now, consider being Thomas and doing this, but also consider being one of the other Apostles standing there watching this happen, watching Thomas stick his hand and forearm into Our Lord’s side.

 And if you’re thinking to yourself, “That isn’t possible…”, well, neither is walking through walls.
 The resurrected body of Our Lord is in an entirely different category.
 It isn’t held to the laws of the physical universe that bind us as we await our resurrection that He purchased for us.

 People wonder why and how the Apostles were able to do what they did, and all but John were killed for the faith, and John was miraculously prevented from being killed, despite multiple efforts.
 Well, I reckon if we saw one of our friends stick his hand into Our Lord’s thoracic cavity up to the forearm, hold His breathing lung, and touch His Sacred Heart, we might be… confirmed and quickened, to put it mildly.

-So, Happy Thomas Sunday.
+So, Happy Feast of St. Thomas!
 I hope you never think of it quite the same way again.

 Lord Jesus Christ, have mercy on us, on Pope Benedict, the one and only living Vicar of Christ on Earth whether he likes it or not, the Papacy, and on Your Holy Catholic Church, outside of which there is no salvation.